Educational Mission Statement

 The School of Electrical Engineering and Computer Science at Oregon State University provides a comprehensive, state-of-the-art education that prepares our students to be successful in engineering practice, advanced studies and research.

 Our undergraduates experience authentic engineering experiences and a culture of innovation.
-EECS is one of the largest graduate programs within the university, with internationally recognized research programs in the areas of Mixed Signal Integration, Computer Graphics and Visualization, Energy Systems, Artificial Intelligence and Machine Learning, Materials and Devices, and Human-Computer Interaction.
+EECS is one of the largest graduate programs within the university, with internationally recognized research programs in the areas of Integrated Electronics, Computer Graphics and Visualization, Energy Systems, Artificial Intelligence and Robotics, Electronic Materials and Devices, and Software Engineering and Human Computer Interaction.

 - Accredited programs leading to B.S. in Electrical and Computer Engineering or B.S. in Computer Science (the computer systems option).